 Difference Between a Medical Advance Directive and a Durable Power of Attorney for Finances

-Difference Between Living Will and a DNR Order
+Difference Between a Advance Directive and a DNR Order

 If you still have mental capacity, you could request the medical team not to resuscitate you.
 The doctor would still need to sign off on it and add it to your chart.